• Skip to primary navigation

 The glaze does not make the scones too sweet, it simply accents their flavor.
 You can feel free to add as much or as little of the glaze as you like.

-1. To make the glaze, heat a small sauce pan to medium-low on the stove top.
-Add 1 Tbsp. unsalted butter and allow to melt.
+- To make the glaze, place a small sauce pan on the stove top and heat to medium-low.
+Add 1 Tbsp. unsalted butter and allow it to melt.

 Feel free to add a pinch of kosher salt to the maple glaze if you like.